AdguardTeam/AdguardKnowledgeBase/05.android/03.features/01.stealth-mode/docs.en.md

 You can flexibly adjust the work of Stealth Mode: for instance, you can prohibit the website to receive the search request you used to find it on the Internet, automatically delete both third-party and website’s own cookies, turn off browser geolocation sharing that can be used to track your whereabouts, hide your real IP-address or even indicate one of your choice.

-Below we will list and describe the main features and options you can manage in the "Stealth Mode" settings which are divided into four groups: General, Tracking methods, Browser API, and Miscellaneous.
+Below we will list and describe all main features and options you can find in "Stealth Mode", which are divided into four groups: General, Tracking methods, Browser API, and Miscellaneous.

 <a name="general"></a>